I care, that’s who.

-My boyhood was spent in Streator, Illinois, birthplace of astronomer Clyde Tombaugh, who discovered the planet Pluto, and of author Clarence Mulford, who created the fictional cowboy Hopalong Cassidy.
-As a boy I frequented the Streator Public Library—a lovely classical building donated by Andrew Carnegie—reading science fiction by Lester Del Rey, Robert Heinlein, and Arthur C. Clarke.
+I lived in Streator, Illinois, birthplace of astronomer Clyde Tombaugh, who discovered the planet Pluto, and of author Clarence Mulford, who created the fictional cowboy Hopalong Cassidy.
+As a boy I frequented the Streator Public Library—a lovely classical building donated by Andrew Carnegie—and read science fiction by Lester Del Rey, Robert Heinlein, and Arthur C. Clarke.
 On the day in 1957 when Sputnik was launched, I wailed because the Russians had done what Americans were supposed to do.